This guide explains how to read data using Python Spark (PySpark) SQL and write Hive table.

 Purpose: Use the Spark Snowflake Connector to read a table called

-from Snowflake. -
+sf_example_hourlyfrom Snowflake. -

 Key Points: